 States shall respect children’s rights, including by refraining from the adoption of measures that could worsen the cause and effect of climate change; protect children’s rights, by effectively regulating non-State actors, especially business sectors, to ensure that their actions do not worsen the impacts of climate change; and fulfil children’s rights, by adopting measures that channel modes of production and consumption towards a more environmentally sustainable pathway, and foster the resilience of children and their communities.

-States’ obligations under the Convention should reflect their commitments under the international climate change regime and the best available climate science, namely their agreed objective to achieve the global goal to limit global warming to well below 2°C, while pursuing efforts to limit the temperature increase to 1.5°C. Reports by the Intergovernmental Panel on Climate Change illustrate that complying with this limit is imperativeFurthermore, States’ obligations should guide them in the design, implementation, monitoring and evaluation of measures to address climate change, considering the disproportionate impacts of climate change on children’s rights that are already occurring due to an increase in global warming of approximately 1.1°C above pre-industrial levels.
+States’ obligations under the Convention should reflect their commitments under the international climate change regime and the best available climate science, namely pursuing efforts to limit the temperature increase to 1.5°C. Reports by the Intergovernmental Panel on Climate Change illustrate that complying with this limit is imperative, and that existing fossil fuel projects are already more than the climate can withstand if we are to meet this goal.
+Furthermore, States’ obligations should guide them in the design, implementation, monitoring and evaluation of measures to address climate change, considering the disproportionate impacts of climate change on children’s rights that are already occurring due to an increase in global warming of approximately 1.1°C above pre-industrial levels.

 States should incorporate children’s right to a clean, healthy and sustainable environment, which includes a safe climate as a substantive element, in their national legislation, and take adequate measures to implement it, in order to strengthen accountability and facilitate children’s greater participation.
 States should also ensure a coherent approach in mainstreaming climate action across all decisions and measures concerning children, including policies related to education, leisure, play and access to green spaces, child protection and health, as well as national frameworks for implementation of the Convention.